untitled

 According to George Maynard, his "troubles" with the Jehovah's Witnesses started around 1966.
 By that time, the Maynards had relocated to Concord, Massachusetts.
 It was there in Concord, sometime in the late 1960s, that George Maynard was "disfellowshipped" (excommunicated) from the Jehovah's Witnesses.
 Since "Jehovah's Witnesses" are a "hierarchical" form of religious organization, George Maynard having been excommunicated by the Concord, Massachusetts Congregation of Jehovah's Witnesses meant that he no longer was considered a Jehovah's Witness -- anywhere -- period.

-Maynard has characterized the reason that he was disfellowshipped as both being "unclear", and as "for being rebellious".
+Over the decades, Maynard characterized the reason that he was disfellowshipped as both being "unclear", and as "for being rebellious".
 Maynard also stated that he was disfellowshipped because the Elders accused him of causing "dissension in the congregation by asking questions".
 An unidentified JW source stated that Maynard was "a troublemaker, who was tolerated for a long time".
-It is not clear whether both George and Maxine were disfellowshipped, or only George, but there is no indication that Maxine ever disagreed with George's issues with the JWs.
+However, in later years, Maynard admitted to one reporter that he had been disfellowshipped because he had been accused of FINANCIAL FRAUD.
+No specifics were given.
+While there is no indication that Maxine Maynard was ever disfellowshipped, neither is there any indication that Maxine ever disagreed with George's issues with the JWs.

 One little tidbit that is usually left out when relating this drama is that Maynard did more than simply tape over the slogan.
 Although the specifics of each of Maynard's four license plates is unknown, Maynard also either cut-out or punched out one or more of the four words on one or more of the four metal license plates.
 The "tape" apparently was intended to cover the resulting holes, as much as to cover the "offensive" words.